BlaineDev/431-classes-2022/class22/README.md

 ## One Last Thing

-[Raincloud Plots with ggplot2](https://z3tt.github.io/Rainclouds/) by Cédric Scherer demonstrates lots of nice approaches to showing the distributions of data batches, beyond what you can get from a boxplot-violin combination.
-Strongly recommended for displaying data usefully in Project B.
+[Raincloud Plots with ggplot2](https://z3tt.github.io/Rainclouds/) by Cédric Scherer demonstrates many nice approaches to showing the distributions of data batches, beyond what you can get from a boxplot-violin combination.
+Lots of good choices to consider here when displaying data in Project B.